patrickdowling/dotfoibles/README.md

 - This is basically a placeholder for aliases.
 - The zsh completions are now installed by `roles/zsh`.
 - Eventually this might just be merged with other things (or, use an existing zsh plugin).
+- For "work" scenarios replace docker with containerd/nerdctl and/or colima

 ### zsh
 - aliases are defined by packages in a `packages/package/package-aliases.zsh` file.